UCCNetsoc/netsocadmin2/README.md

 ## Installation

+**NOTE** if this is for production, use Portainer.
+It provides a `Recreate` button that can automatically pull the latest image and make a new container with the same settings

 To build the docker image:

 1. Create a file called `wordpress_installer_config.py` following the same format as of that in `sample_wordpress_installer_config.py`.
 This file configures the wordpress_installer package.